sugarfins/-folio/about.md

 <img class="col one right" src="/img/profile.jpg">

 <br/>
 I've been language-obsessed since childhood and this has followed me throughout my academic and professional career.
-I'm currently set to graduate in May 2019 from the Middlebury Institute of International Studies (MIIS) with a MA in Translation and Localization Management.
+I graduated in May 2019 from the Middlebury Institute of International Studies (MIIS) with a MA in Translation and Localization Management.

 In my free time, I like to go hiking, cook and watch cooking shows, and play board games.
 I love to travel and eat, and when I'm not at home, I'm most likely in a newly-opened boba shop or coffee shop.